Heat Lightning (1934) Directed by Mervyn LeRoy. Aline MacMahon, Ann Dvorak, Preston Foster (64 minutes).

 You were scheduled to see Ann Dvorak in The Crowd Roars, but missed her in that film due to the US government shutdown which closed the Library of Congress.
 You did see her earlier this year in Howard Hawks' Scarface.
 She was born Annabelle McKim in New York City.
 Her father was a silent film director and Biograph Studio manager, when D.W.
 Griffith was making movies on 14th Street.
 Her mother acted in silent films.
 She left school at 15 to become a chorus girl at the Pom Pom Club in LA, and then was a chorine in 20 films in 1929-31.
 She smoldered in Scarface, her first important role, as the sexy kid sister for whom Paul Muni had a more than brotherly concern.
 She was under personal contract to Howard Hughes at the time, and she had a brief affair with him.
 Warner Brothers bought out her contract and gave her all the studio’s best roles, in Three on a Match, as an unwed mother in the Strange Love of Molly Louvain and in the superb Broadway mystery Love is a Racket opposite Douglas Fairbanks, Jr.

-In the early 30s, she bolted for Europe with her new husband, Leslie Fenton, before she really had a strong position at the studio, and basically screwed up her career.
+In 1932, when she was just 20 years old, she was newly married to and madly in love with actor Leslie Fenton.
+He convinced her to ditch her WB contract and go with him on an eight month European honeymoon.
+Since she didn't yet have a strong position at the studio, she sabotaged her own career.
 When she returned, Warners put her on the back burner for her rebelliousness.
 She never regained her status, ceding it to Bette Davis, who waited until she was in a much stronger position to stage her eventual showdown with the studio.
 It might take a lifetime for an actress to get as many great parts as Dvorak had in 1932, alone.
+James Wolcott in his April 2001 Vanity Fair piece about Pre-Code movies celebrates Dvorak, calling her “sensational…vibrating like a struck tuning fork as the high strung thrill seeker in Three on a Match….Nobody embodies the raw appetite and the exposed wiring of women who’ve gone without and now can’t get enough better than Dvorak.”

 Glenda Farrell and Ruth Donnelly play a pair of gold diggers, they are always a pleasure to see on the screen.
 Farrell was born in Enid, in the Oklahoma territory.
 Her mother promoted her daughter’s career from a young age, at seven she was playing Little Eva in Uncle Tom’s Cabin on Kansas, and she continued to act professionally until, at 16, she met and married a Navy hero.
 They formed a dance act, starved, and her husband drank.
 She had a baby shortly after marriage and split with her husband, leaving her baby with her mother and headed to NYC.
 “Don’t give up the stage until your name is in lights” her mother advised (Bubbeo 75).
 She was successful on stage, and got a plum role in the box office smash Little Caesar.
 She returned to the stage, but I Am a Fugitive From a Chain Gang got her a Warners contract where her work ethic fit right into the Warners sweatshop mentality, where sometimes she was in four films simultaneously.